 DBS, DVLA and medical checks

-New drivers will need to undertake a DBS, DVLA and medical check when they first apply.
-You'll need to repeat the DBS and DVLA checks every three years.
+New drivers will need to undertake an Enhanced DBS, DVLA and medical check when they first apply.
+You'll need to repeat the Enhanced DBS and DVLA checks every three years.

 In most cases we'll try and tell you when you’re due to carry out any of these checks so that you’re able to do so before your licence expires.